tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS student guide - Azure security privacy and compliance.md

 8. Is Azure virtual networking flexible enough to meet our requirements?

-9. Can Azure supplement on-premises and 3^rd^ party SIEM systems for auditing and compliance tasks?
+9. Can Azure supplement on-premises and third-party SIEM systems for auditing and compliance tasks?

 10. What certifications does Azure have and can Azure hosted applications meet the US and European compliance goals?